pupil-labs/pupil-docs/src/developer/core/README.md

 [zeromq](https://zeromq.org/) and [msgpack](https://msgpack.org/).

 ##### Extending Pupil Core Functionality
-The Pupil Core software was desgined with extendibility in mind.
+The Pupil Core software was desgined with extendability in mind.
 It provides a simple yet powerful [Plugin API](#plugin-api) which is used by nearly all existing Pupil Core components.
 Plugins are most useful when you need access to data that is not provided via the [Network API](#network-api), e.g.